noec764/erpnext/docs/dooks/setting-up/company-setup.md

 <img class="screenshot" alt="Company Tree" src="./assets/company-tree.png">

-Once you build a company tree, Dooks will validate that the accounts of the child companies will match the accounts in the parent company, so that you can consolidate all the accounts in a consolidated chart of accounts statement.
+Once you build a company tree, Dokie will validate that the accounts of the child companies will match the accounts in the parent company, so that you can consolidate all the accounts in a consolidated chart of accounts statement.

 ### Chart of Accounts